pinellolab/crispr-bean/README.md

 * Installation takes 14.4 mins after pytorch installation with pytorch in Dell XPS 13 Ubuntu WSL.
 * `bean run` takes 4.6 mins with `--scale-by-acc` tag in Dell XPS 13 Ubuntu WSL for variant screen dataset with 3455 guides and 6 replicates with 4 sorting bins.
 * Full pipeline takes 90.1s in GitHub Action for toy dataset of 2 replicates and 30 guides.

+## Contribution
+If you have questions or feature request, please open an issue.
+Please feel free to send a pull request.

 ## Citation
 If you have used BEAN for your analysis, please cite: